1. Teachers’ Experience

 3.1 How to preview the online content of a course

-If you want to preview the online content of a course, click on either an assessment, unit, or lesson below the course outline (on the left side of the “Content” tab).
+If you would like to preview the online content of a course, click on either an assessment, unit, or lesson below the course outline (on the left side of the “Content” tab).
 Once you click on an assessment, unit, or lesson it will highlight blue and then click the “Preview” button on the right upper corner.
 The course preview will open in a new web browser tab.
 The course preview will be identical to the student’s view when they begin the assigned course.

 3.2 What happens if I answer the questions in the course preview?